Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Analytical solution

+Let us next estimate the conformal times for the rest of the transition points.
+We do this by solving an equation where $a$ is expressed in two different ways, through Eq.~\eqref{eq:a} and through a condition related to our model parameters.

-Let us next estimate the conformal times at the transition points.
-As a reminder, we define the beginning of kination as the time at which both addends inside the parenthesis in the energy density in Eq. \eqref{eq:rho_p_Einstein} become equal.
-Since this happens at large times $\eta\sim e^{N_{\rm hyp}}/H$, we use the left hand side of Eq. \eqref{iabdfasdf} to obtain
+As a reminder, we define the beginning of kination as the time at which both addends inside the parenthesis in the energy density in Eq.~\eqref{eq:rho_p_Einstein} become equal.
+Since this happens at large times $\eta\sim e^{N_{\rm hyp}}/H$, we use the middle expression in Eq.~\eqref{eq:a_hyperkination_approx} together with Eq.~\eqref{eq:Nhyp_vs_Nkin} to obtain